rm511130/DotNetCloudNativeWorkshop/README.md

 - [Git Client](https://git-scm.com/downloads)
 - [VisualStudio (min: Visual Studio 2015 Update 3 Community Edition)](https://www.visualstudio.com/downloads/)

-**Download Course Materials**
+**Download Course Material**

-You can download the course materials from the GitHub website (https://github.com/rm511130/DotNetCloudNativeWorkshop) or if you have Git installed on your PC/Mac, use the following commands (Windows PowerShell/Mac Terminal):
+You can download the course material from the GitHub website (https://github.com/rm511130/DotNetCloudNativeWorkshop) or if you have Git installed on your PC/Mac, use the following commands (Windows PowerShell/Mac Terminal):

 ```
-$ cd /work   <-- Choose or create (mkdir) a directory for your workshop
+$ cd /work   <-- Choose or create (mkdir) a directory for your workshop material
 $ git clone https://github.com/rm511130/DotNetCloudNativeWorkshop
 $ cd DotNetCloudNativeWorkshop/
 $ git fetch --all